 These updated measures came into force on 28 May 2020 and will remain in force until further notice.
 There are no significant changes and they are as follows: registered letter-post items without advice of delivery can be delivered to the addressee's mailbox (the delivery is recorded in the IT system), while parcels and insured parcels, including advice of delivery and courier items (EMS), are delivered with signature.
 If the recipient refuses to sign, the last four digits from the ID document, as well as the type of ID and the exact name of the receiver, are placed in the delivery card by the courier/postman.
 Registered letter-post items with advice of delivery are delivered to the addressee or authorized person after verification of their ID document (the last four digits from the ID and the type of ID are placed in the delivery card as well the exact name of the receiver instead of signature).

 In the case of parcel-post items, insured items with advice of delivery and EMS items addressed to persons in quarantine, the addressee will be contacted by telephone if possible before attempted delivery.
 If it is not possible to deliver the item to the addressee, it will be returned to the post office for temporary storage, and no notice will be left.
 The delivery will be attempted again once the quarantine is over.

 These measures and administrative or other decisions that may exclude particular areas from delivery of mail will of course affect operations and the quality of services provided by Poczta Polska.

-To minimize contact and in accordance with physicaldistancing requirements, CTT Correrios de Portugal will deliver registered mail into mailboxes with the exception of registered mail with associated special services.
+To minimize contact and in accordance with physical distancing requirements, CTT Correios de Portugal will deliver registered mail into mailboxes with the exception of registered mail with associated special services.

-Additional measures have been implemented whereby items subject to a delivery notice are now available for collection at CTT Correios de Portugal outlets and post offices for a longer period of time, namely 15 working days.
+Additional measures have been implemented whereby items subject to a delivery notice are now available for collection at CTT Correios de Portugal outlets and post offices for a longer period, namely 15 working days.